theluqmn/revelations/info/about.md

 permalink: /about/
 ---

-All thanks to god, I have been blessed with the opportunity to learn knowledge and skills from countless topics, spanning various fields - even at a young age.
-One day, I was discussing with a teacher on what and where should I specialise (I am a generalist), and he mentioned this rather interesting perspective - **"Success is when you apply what you have learned"**.
-He then mentions that god blesses those with knowledge, not those who are successful.
-With knowledge, you understand, and you will be able to act accordingly.
-That moment made me realise that I should take action and share my knowledge with others.
+God gave me the opportunity to develop interests and gather various knowledge at a young age.
+My parents emphassized the importance of exposure, and I was fortunate enough to have a great environment to learn and grow.
+Both of them studied computer science, and dad is a tech entrepreneur - these factors helps in nurturing an interest in technology, startups, and business.
+I further developed my interests by working on projects, reading several books, and watching videos on YouTube related to the topics.

+While it is true that information and knowledge are abundant and highly accessible, I have found out (the arduous way) that there are too many information out there to the point where it becomes overwhelming.
+A lot of us has ideas, but lacked the starting point.
+Most of the solutions out there are either paid, or cluttered with irrelevant ads and content (they had to make money somehow).

-Hence, I started this newsletter on January 2025 and host it on GitHub Pages - "theluqmn.github.io/revelations".
-My goal, is to share the knowledge I have gathered throughout my life, share insights, strategies that I have learnt, and share my inspiration with the others.
-For free.
+I started this newsletter on late January 2025 - the website design changed three times hahahaa, and hosted it on Github Pages ("theluqmn.github.io/revelations").
+The agenda behind the creation of this newsletter is to share the knowledge, insights, and strategies that I have learnt throughout my life for othes to take benefit from - for free, out of good will.
+This project is also open source.

+The Revelations is mainly targeted towards aspiring leaders, entrepreneurs, and curious individuals, but everyone is welcomed to have a look.

 ## The Vision

 ### Exposure

-Another vision of this newsletter is to widen the readers' exposure on topics that in my opinion, are essential for the aspiring entrepreneurs, leaders, and curious individuals.
-The topics discussed are carefully curated, and covers finance, technology, strategy, inspiration, and more.
+The core vision of this newsletter is to expose the readers to countless topics that in my opinion, will aid in their quest to elevate their personal and professional lives.
+This includes an exceptional comprehension of STEM, finance, strategies, and more.
+With a larger exposure, readers will develop a better understanding of the world, and be able to make better decisions.

 ### Safe Haven

 The Revelations is designed as a safe haven from the clutter of the internet.
-Free from ads, AI-generated content (unless mentioned otherwise), cookies, and is 100% open source.
+Free from ads, AI-generated content (unless mentioned otherwise, I do use AI to aid with autocomplete but only the ones I approve are added), cookies, and is 100% open source.
+It just works.

 ### Catalyst

 Mosts people among us is struggling to grasp certain topics not due to their lack of intelligence, but rather due to the absence of a clear starting point.
-The articles on this newsletter are designed to solve that - using comprehensive and concise content as an overview, and a **Dive Deeper** section at the end, which includes countless resources that aims to guide you through a deeper understanding of the topic.
+The articles on this newsletter are designed to solve this issue - using comprehensive and concise content as an overview, and a **Dive Deeper** section at the end, which includes countless resources that aims to guide you through a deeper understanding of the topic, in case readers are interested.